KunCodePortfolio/Hubble-constant-analysis/README.md

 The aim of this report is to estimates of the expansion rate of the Universe, the Hubble constant.

 the project has 2 part
-1. code of analysis with given data set
+1. code of analysis with given data set(MW_Cepheids.dat, ngc4527_cepheids.dat, other_galaxies.dat)
 2. report for the analysis process